chrishernzz/ObjectRecognition/README.txt

-Step 1: make sure you create the virutal enviornment in the 'name of the folder you want it' folder for it to work
+Step 1: make sure you create the virutal enviornment in the 'name of the folder you want it' for it to work

 Step 2: python -m venv yoloenv (create the virtual environment)